jake-pauls/babble/README.md

 * [License](#license)

 ## Description ✏️
-[Babble](https://www.letsbabble.tech/) provides live video chat and text field services.
+[Babble](https://www.letsbabble.tech/) is a web application that provides live video chat and text field services.
 It enables people from around the world to work together.
-Users can create rooms with passwords, invite people to their rooms, live video chat and type in a shared text field.
+Users can create rooms, invite people, live video chat and type in a shared text field.
+In the future, you will be able to match with a random Babble user, even if they are on the other side of the world.
+Connect with programmers from all around the world!

 ## Demo 💾
 Live demo available here: https://www.letsbabble.tech/